Linaro/test-definitions/README.md

 # Test Definitions
 A set of testing scripts designed to work with [LAVA](http://lavasoftware.org/).
-Also contains test-runner script that allows execoution outside LAVA.
+Also contains test-runner script that allows execution outside LAVA.

 More details in [docs](docs/index.md)